annaS000/stock-analysis/README.md

 ##### **A Closer look at 2018:**
 > Looking at this chart, we can see that there is a big change from the prior year.
 It seems that the two companies Enphase Energy and Sunrun rose to the top in 2018.
 After the boom of investment in green energy, perhaps these two companies became more favorable than the other companies.
 I decided to do a little more digging on why this may have happened.
 According to the Solar Energy Industries Association, in January 2018, the Trump administration placed tariffs on imported solar cells and modules until 2022.
 These tariffs have limited the market for Chinese companies, such as Daqo, in the US.
 The SEIA reported, "As a result, the U.S. will continue to import 80%-90% of our solar cells and modules at a higher cost due to the tariff, potentially putting solar out of reach for many homeowners."
 This change can explain the drop in return in 2018.
 [Visit SEIA here for more information](https://www.seia.org/research-resources/solar-market-insight-report-2018-year-review)

-## **Conclusion**
+### **Conclusion**

 ---
 If I were to only to look at the stock data from 2017 and 2018, I would may already be under the impression Daqo may not be a great company to invest in because of the drop in return.
 Since Daqo was not the only company to experience this loss and the two charts were so drastically different, I considered something may have happened in 2018 that negatively impacted the market for solar energy.
 Overall, I would say it would be more beneficial to analyze the stocks of these companies over a wider range of time rather than only comparing the performance of only two years.
 While 2017 and 2018 were important years from what I found in my research, having more years to look at or possibly looking at data on a day to day scale could be more helpful in finding trends or patterns.
 Additionally, now knowing these tariffs are expected to expire within the next year these outcomes may be subject to change.

 ---
-### **Execution times:**
+### **Execution times**
 This section will go through the difference in run time for the original VBA code and the refactored code.

 ---

 #### **Refactoring the Code**
-When I began refactoring my code, I wanted to know if there were any way to speed up my code that I may not have considered.
-I was able to find some tips in *Excel VBA Programming For Dummies* by Michael Alexander and John Walkenbach and in an article from the Society of Actuaries website.
+When I began refactoring my code, I wanted to know if there were any other ways to speed up my code that may not have been listed.
+I was able to find some tips in *Excel VBA Programming For Dummies* by Michael Alexander and John Walkenbach and in the article, *Excel VBA Speed And Efficiency*, by Kevin Roper from the Society of Actuaries website.

 #### **VBA Speed Tips:**
 Some tips that I found to be helpful include: